You hear it all the time. Fibromyalgia is "thought to be the result of overactive nerves"

 The ‘threshold’ simply means the point at which pain or symptoms occur… which happens to be more quickly and more intensely for people with fibromyalgia.
 Nerve pain itself can be insidious.

 And, it's not only the pain but "sensations" on the skin such as feeling something is crawling on your skin or brushing against you.
 Different than allodynia but similiar in that it can affect the nerve endings close to the skin.

 In fibromyalgia, the nerves tend to be over-active.
 This can occur anywhere in the body and also affect the extremities.
 Some symptoms will correlate to the autonomic nervous system and myofascial pain or trigger points.
-If the fascia is constricted or many trp's are present, this can press on or entrap the nerves.
+If the fascia is constricted or many trigger points are present, this can press on or entrap the nerves.

-That is why I recommend hands on Myotherapy (working the trigger points) done by a trained therapist.
+That is why I also recommend hands on Myotherapy (working the trigger points) done by a trained therapist.
 Release of active trigger point areas can in turn help to relieve constriction and nerve pain.
 Be sure that your therapist understands fibromyalgia and the need to proceed slowly.

 believe the distinction between "threshold" and "tolerance" is also important for friends, family members and employers to